Registering not for profit or charitable organisations

 Please see the state or territory government section of your local telephone directory for the contact telephone number for the relevant state or territory authority.

 Incorporated association wishing to carry on business outside its home jurisdiction

 An incorporated association may become registered under the Corporations Act so it can carry on business in other states or territories outside of its home jurisdiction without needing to register as a company.

 The incorporated association will become an Australian registered body and upon registration will be allocated an Australian Registered Body Number.
 For more details about registration and post-registration obligations, see Information Sheet 60 Registrable Australian bodies (INFO 60).

 For more information

 For information on how to register a company or registrable Australian body, visit www.asic.gov.au/companies.

 - Contact ASIC's infoline on 1300 300 630 or make an enquiry at www.asic.gov.au/question.

 - Go to www.asic.gov.au/infosheets for copies of information sheets referred to in this information sheet.

-This is Information Sheet 81 (INFO 81).
+This is Information Sheet 81 (INFO 81), reissued in November 2011.
 Information sheets provide concise guidance on a specific process or compliance issue or an overview of detailed guidance.